SwissDataScienceCenter/renku/helm-chart/utils/postgres_migrations/bitnami-to-cnpg.md

-# Manual Migration from Bitnami postgresql to CloudNativePG
+# Migration from Bitnami postgresql to CloudNativePG

 > [!IMPORTANT]
 >
 > The recommended route is to use CNPG.
 Either with the chart's built-in `cnpg.autoMigration: true`
 > or with an out-of-band CNPG cluster you manage (See [Ouf of Band CNPG cluster](#out-of-band-cnpg-cluster)),
 > together with `postgresql.enabled: true`.
-The new Cluster then imports every database and role
+The new Cluster can then import every database and role
 > on creation and none of this is needed.
-The procedure below is the manual alternative.
+The procedure below is the manual alternative, for a CNPG
+> cluster or any external postgres instance.

 > [!WARNING]
 >
 > **UNTESTED.** Try on a scratch namespace first.

+## Manual migration

 Without `cnpg.autoMigration`, The upgrade creates an **empty** cnpg cluster: the setup jobs create the databases and roles, the services create their schema, but the rows are not copied.
 Plan for